 Safety and Tips

-Wear appropriate footwear, like sturdy hiking boots, and pack essential items such as water, snacks, a first aid kit, and a flashlight.
-Insect repellent can protect you against pesky bugs, while walking poles can enhance balance on uneven terrain.
+Wear sturdy footwear and carry essentials like water, snacks, a first aid kit, and a flashlight.
+Insect repellent and walking poles can aid comfort and stability on uneven terrain.
+Respect wildlife by maintaining distance.

-Follow trail etiquette by staying on marked paths and avoiding sensitive areas.
-Be cautious at river crossings and be prepared for changing weather conditions.
+If bringing a dog, keep it leashed.
+Adhere to trail etiquette by staying on marked paths and avoiding sensitive zones.
+Be cautious at river crossings and ready for weather shifts.
+Assess your fitness beforehand.

 Frequently Asked Questions